ovirt-china/manage-domains-plugin/README.md

 1. Copy all what is inside the directory `/UIPlugin` to the directory `/usr/share/ovirt-engine/ui-plugins` on the ovirt-engine server.
 2. Change `https://0.0.0.0` with the address of the ovirt-engine server in the config file `emdplugin.json` here : `"config": {"allowedMessageOriginsJSON":{"allowedMessageOrigins": "https://0.0.0.0"}}`

+:bulb: It is recommended to enter the ip address of your machine and its domain name in case it is possible to use both: `"config": {"allowedMessageOriginsJSON":{"allowedMessageOrigins": ["https://<IP_ADDRESS>", "https://<DOMAIN_NAME>"]}}`

 #### Deploying the Servlet